cloud-gov/cg-site/_pages/pages/documentation/custom-urls.md

 layout: docs
 navigation: pages
 sidenav: pages-documentation
-redirect_from:
-  - /pages/how-federalist-works/custom-urls/
 ---

 ## How Pages custom URLs work

 This is technical documentation about how custom domains work on Pages.
-It is not required reading to use Pages and only provided for background; instructions for our partners are [here]({{site.baseurl}}/pages/using-federalist/launch-checklist/).
+It is not required reading to use Pages and only provided for background; instructions for our partners are [here]({{site.baseurl}}documentation/custom-domains/).

 All Pages deploys are rendered via S3 at a .com URL such as: